adrianrob1/EarRecognition/README.md

 # Ear Detection and Verification with pre-trained CNN models

-This repository contains the project files for the Biometric Systems exam in the Master's Degree in Computer Science at Sapienza University.
+This repository contains the project files for the Biometric Systems exam in the Master's Degree in Computer Science at Sapienza University, made by [@adrianrob1](https://github.com/adrianrob1) and [@AntonioDOrazio](https://github.com/AntonioDOrazio).

 ## Ear detection